Evolutronix/hello-world/README.md

-# hello-world
-this repository is for practicing. to make a GUI in C++/CLI to control servo's with arduino and PCA9685.
+this repository is for practicing. to make a GUI in visual studio  C++/CLI to control servo's with arduino nano every and PCA9685 servo controller and HC-05 bluetooth.
+Je ziet eerst de code waar mee begonnen is.
+Deze is makkelijker te begrijpen.
+Daarna optimaliseren we de code en leggen uit waarom e.e.a. een verbetering is.

 ![Mijn afbeelding](evolutronix.png)